jaswanthreddy003/Splunk-SIEM-Detection-Lab/README.md

 Included Projects
-1. SSH Log Analysis & Security Monitoring
+1.SSH Log Analysis & Security Monitoring

 This project analyzes SSH authentication logs to monitor access patterns and detect suspicious activity such as brute-force attempts and unauthorized login behavior.